6 Hard Yoga Poses For Two People: A Full Body Challenge For 2

 In practice, however, it’s not that easy.
 It requires extreme flexibility from the flyer, as well as the ability to lift into Wheel Pose from an awkward position.

 The best way to do so is to lie back on top of the base’s legs.
-Once the feet are safely nested in the base’s hands, the flyer can grasp the base’s ankles or shins and lift into the backbend.
+Once the feet are safely nested in the base’s hands, the flyer can grasp their partner’s ankles or shins and lift into the backbend.

 What makes this yoga pose difficult?